Tiyo98/farewell-cue-collection/Farewell.md

   \
   ![cue](https://cdn.discordapp.com/attachments/752203178715644024/966057441592766494/unknown.png)
   \
-  Important for the entry is that you hyper from not too far left, as long as you're past the first weird koral bg tile you can full height hyper into the transition and release jump when you're inside it.
+  Important for the entry is that you hyper from not too far left, as long as you're past the first weird coral bg tile you can full height hyper into the transition and release jump when you're inside it.
   \
   ![cue](https://cdn.discordapp.com/attachments/752203178715644024/966059169042022521/unknown.png)
   ![cue](https://cdn.discordapp.com/attachments/752203178715644024/966059335614619738/unknown.png)